How Often To Replace Motorcycle Chain? (5 Signs)

 But if your chain is rattling or squeaking, it’s a sign of a dry chain, which needs your attention.
 You should clean and lubricate the chain immediately.

-You must replace your chain if the rattling noise or squeaking sounds don’t go away after lubrication.
+You must replace your chain if the rattling noise or squeaking sounds disappear after lubrication.

 3. Chain Is Rusted

 The motorcycle chain will catch rust if it’s not lubed or well-maintained.
-It happens because the chain is located near the ground and exposed to dust and moisture.
+This happens because the chain is located near the ground and is exposed to dust and moisture.

 For smoother power transfer, your motorcycle chain should be lubed and rust-free.
 A little rust on the outer surface doesn’t mean your chain is ruined completely.